Household Hydrogen Peroxide Savings

 Hydrogen peroxide is one of the most powerful oxidizing substances known to man.
 What does that mean to you?

-As an oxidizer, hydrogen peroxide has the power to kill fungi, bacteria and viruses – even strong concentrations of Salmonella, Shigella and E.Coli!
+As an oxidizer, hydrogen peroxide has the power to kill fungi, bacteria and viruses (source: CDC).
 You probably already knew of its germicidal properties from the many times you’ve used it to treat minor wounds.

 But, did you know that just by substituting hydrogen peroxide for your regular cleaner you could make your house a cleaner, safer place to live?
-At less than $1.75 per half gallon, you can’t beat peroxide for value.
-When compared to those expensive cleaners that cost between $3 and $6, you’ll soon realize that this commonly overlooked substance deserves a second glance!
+At $2.00 per half gallon, you can’t beat peroxide for value.
+When compared to those expensive cleaners that cost between $3 and $6 if not more, you’ll soon realize that this commonly overlooked substance deserves a second glance!

 Here are just a few more uses around your home for hydrogen peroxide, some of which may surprise you!